peterhinch/micropython-font-to-py/FONT_TO_PY.md

 # pip3 install freetype-py
 ```

-# Usage
+# 3. Usage

 `font_to_py.py` is a command line utility written in Python 3.
 It is run on a
 PC.
 It takes as input a font file with a `ttf` or `otf` extension and a
 required height in pixels and outputs a Python 3 source file.
+Alternatively it
+will accept a `bdf` or `pcf` source file (which includes a height definition).
-The pixel layout
-is determined by command arguments.
-By default fonts are stored in variable
+The pixel layout is determined by command arguments.
+By default fonts are
-pitch form.
-This may be overidden by a command line argument.
+stored in variable pitch form.
+This may be overidden by a command line
+argument.

 By default the printable ASCII character set (ordinal values 32 to 126
 inclusive) is supported (i.e. not including control characters).
 Command line